ajb85/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+//1.
+If you were to describe semantic HTML to the next cohort of students, what would you say?

+In a nutshell, it's HTML to help you, the next developer(s), and screen readers read your code.
+While <SECTION> and <DIV> may behave the same way, SECTION helps the reader understand that what comes between the tags is an organized group of code.
+Zero semantic HTML is like trying to read a document with a wall of text and no paragraphs.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+//2.
+Name two big differences between `display: block;` and `display: inline;`.

+(1) Block elements will take up the entire width, allowing no other elements to the left or right.
+ Inline elements will fit "inline" and allow other (non-block) elements on either side.
+(2) Block elements obey height attributes Inline elements don't need no developer telling them their height (setting their height won't do anything...)

-3. What are the 4 areas of the box model?
+//3.
+What are the 4 areas of the box model?

+Outer to inner: Margin, Border, Padding, Content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+//4.
+While using flexbox, what axis does the following property work on: `align-items: center`?

+Align = cross axis

-5. Explain why git is valuable to a team of developers.
+//5.
+Explain why git is valuable to a team of developers.

+For all the reasons really.
+It saves versions of the code so when something does break, you can always go back and look at the previous versions to find out when something went wrong and restore if you need to.
+Any number of people can work on a single project, splitting off with different branches, with someone organizing what makes it to the final product.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+Skipping this section _will_ prevent you from passing this challenge.

 ## Project Set Up